El Calafate

 Perito Moreno

 The most famous of these glaciated ice-caps is the Perito Moreno, which is named after the explorer Francisco Moreno.
-The massive 250 km2 ice formation, 30 km in length and 60 m in average height, is one of 48 glaciers fed from the Andes shared with Chile towards Lago Argentino.
+The massive 250 km² ice formation, 30 km in length and 60 m in average height, is one of 48 glaciers fed from the Andes shared with Chile towards Lago Argentino.
 Just the front face where most visitors will pay tribute is around 5 km in width.
 This ice field is the world's third largest reserve of fresh water.
-The bluish hue of the glacier reflects the purity of the freshwater, and is a signature of this particular glacier.
-More importantly, especially to me, this is one of the major physical indicators of global climate change.
+The mystifying bluish hue of the glacier reflects the purity of the freshwater, and is a signature of this particular glacier.
+The entire glacier gives an illusion it looks very flat: far from it, the glacier is actually extremely undulating and rugged, just that the massive ice-spikes all peak at similar height and make them look flat from afar.
+Most importantly, especially to me, the glacier is one of the major physical indicators of global climate change.

 The glacier can be seen close up from the series of well-managed boardwalks from the carpark.
 One of the more peculiar features of this particular glacier is that it is growing, against almost every other glaciers which are retreating.
 It is also important to note that glaciers grow and retreat with respect to temperature of the season.
-During the time we were there, it was summer and it is not surprising that one would witness the occasional collapse of some glacier pieces.
+During the time we were there, it was summer and it is not surprising that one would witness the occasional rupture and collapse of some glacier pieces.
 The glacier would grow much bigger during winter, and overall this glacier actually grows over time.
-Hence while one should be concerned about climate change, the cracking sound is not something to be alarmed about, at least not this glacier.
+Hence while one should be concerned about climate change, the cracking sound is not something to be alarmed about, at least not this glacier at the time of writing.

 The boardwalks provide large number of great photospots.
-One can actually do a trekking on Perito Moreno by walking through this ice-bridge, or you can do a boating to go near to the ice-cap.
+One can actually do a trekking on Perito Moreno by joining a specialised tour; or one can do a boating trip near to the ice-cap, which is a pricey but popular activity.
+We could not afford these extravagances during our trip.

 Upsala